Donald Trump Reportedly Worries Impeachment Could Ruin His Legacy

 Not everyone would be satisfied with this approach, including some prominent conservative Trump supporters.

-Tom Fitton, the president of the right-wing group Judicial Watch, argued in an interview on Saturday that McConnell needs to use the “nuclear option” and kill the impeachment trial.
+Tom Fitton, the president of right-wing group Judicial Watch, argued in an interview on Saturday that McConnell needs to use the “nuclear option” and kill the impeachment trial.

-If he were the top Republican in the Senate, Fitton said, he would tell the House: “This is dead on arrival, we’re changing the rules, we are going to kill it before it even gets out of the cradle.”
+If he were the top Republican in the Senate, Fitton said he would tell the House to kill it now.

+“This is dead on arrival, we’re changing the rules, we are going to kill it before it even gets out of the cradle,” he said.